asdf-vm/asdf/docs/plugins/create.md

 - `post_asdf_plugin_remove`
 - `post_asdf_plugin_remove_${plugin_name}`

+#### bin/system-version

+This can be got the version of the tool installed on the system by asdf.
+If the system-version file isn't implemented, asdf will only find the file with the plugin name in the '/usr/bin/' folder.

 ## Extension commands for asdf CLI.

 It's possible for plugins to define new asdf commands by providing `lib/commands/command*.bash` scripts or executables that